Skip to content

 Further Points to Note About Eye Care

-There are other valuable points you should be aware of in terms of how you need to care for your employer’s eyes.
-Firstly, you are still legally required to arrange and pay for an eye test upon your employee’s request, even if they:
+There are other valuable points you should be aware of regarding how you need to care for your employer’s eyes.
+Firstly, you are legally required to arrange and pay for an eye test upon your employee’s request, even if they:

 • are new to your business; and